sdaaish/OL-event/INSTALL.md

-## Files to install that are useful to OL-events.
+## Software to install that are useful to OL-events.

 ### OLA
 - OLA